Rk-Virus/PDF-Merger-with-Auth/README.md

 # PDF Guide

 A Next.js application for merging PDF files with a freemium model.
-Users get 2 free merges and can upgrade to a premium plan or pay per merge for additional merges.
+Users can merge files after creating a free account.

 ## Features

 - PDF merging with pdf-lib
 - Drag and drop file upload
 - Authentication with Clerk
-- Freemium model with 2 free merges
-- Premium subscription option
-- Pay-per-merge option
 - MongoDB for storing user data and merge transactions

 ## Getting Started